jdsantos/laradocker/README.md

    `composer require --dev jdsantos/laradocker`

-2. **Install Laradocker**: Installs the necessary files inside your project folder:
+2. **Install Laradocker**: Launch the installer and follow the steps to include all necessary files inside your project folder:

    `php artisan laradocker:install`